 Cultures of developing countries stigmatize those with disabilities, often denying them basic rights to food, work, education, and health care.
 With no mobility aids and little assistance from others, the disabled often slip further into poverty.

-When GAiN provides a wheelchair or Personal Energy Transportation® (PET) cart, it makes a positive impact in the lives of those with disability, impairment, or injury.
+When GAiN provides a wheelchair or Mobility Cart, it makes a positive impact in the lives of those with disability, impairment, or injury.

 GAiN also has developed a training program that educates therapists and caregivers in the care of the disabled and in the selection and adjustment of a wheelchair to fit an individual.

 In Greek, luo means “released” or “set free.”
 In developing countries, women’s monthly menstrual cycles hinder them in multiple ways.
 Often they have no access to feminine hygiene products; therefore, they miss school and work each month.
 In addition, cultural stigmas result from this natural process.
 LuoPads help restore dignity and improve quality of life for women in places like Africa, and Central Asia.